core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As an example, a 3-byte Group Identifier can be composed of: i) a 1-byte Group Prefix '0xb1' interpreted as a raw byte string; and ii) a 2-byte Group Epoch interpreted as an unsigned integer ranging from 0 to 65535.
 Then, after having established the Security Common Context 61532 times in the group, its Group Identifier will assume value '0xb1f05c'.

 Using an immutable Group Prefix for a group assumes that enough time elapses between two consecutive usages of the same Group Epoch value in that group.
-This ensures that the Gid value is temporally unique during the lifetime of a given group message.
+This ensures that the Gid value is temporally unique during the lifetime of a given message.
 Thus, the expected highest rate for addition/removal of group members and consequent group rekeying should be taken into account for a proper dimensioning of the Group Epoch size.

 As discussed in {{ssec-gid-collision}}, if endpoints are deployed in multiple groups managed by different non-synchronized Group Managers, it is possible that Group Identifiers of different groups coincide at some point in time.
 In this case, a recipient endpoint has to handle coinciding Group Identifiers, and has to try using different OSCORE Security Contexts to process an incoming message, until the right one is found and the message is correctly verified.
 Therefore, it is favourable that Group Identifiers from different Group Managers have a size that result in a small probability of collision.
 How small this probability should be is up to system designers.

 # Set-up of New Endpoints # {#setup}

 An endpoint joins a group by explicitly interacting with the responsible Group Manager.
+Upon joining the group, endpoints are not required to know how many and what endpoints are in the same group.

 Communications between a joining endpoint and the Group Manager rely on the CoAP protocol and must be secured.
-Specific details on how to secure communications between joining endpoints and a Group Manager are out of scope.
+Specific details on how to secure communications between joining endpoints and a Group Manager are out of the scope of this document.

-In order to receive multicast messages sent to the group, a joining endpoint has to register with a router device {{RFC3376}}{{RFC3810}}, signaling its intent to receive packets sent to the multicast IP address of that group.
-As a particular case, the Group Manager can also act as such a router device.
-Upon joining the group, endpoints are not required to know how many and what endpoints are active in the same group.

-Furthermore, in order to participate in the secure group communication, an endpoint needs to be properly initialized upon joining the group.
-In particular, the Group Manager provides keying material and parameters to a joining endpoint, which can then initialize its own Security Context (see {{sec-context}}).
+The Group Manager provides a joining endpoint with the keying material and parameters to initialize the OSCORE Security Context (see {{sec-context}}).
+The actual provisioning of keying material and parameters is out of the scope of this document.

-The following {{join-process}} provides an example describing how such information can be provided to an endpoint upon joining a group through the responsible Group Manager.
-Then, {{ssec-provisioning-of-public-keys}} discusses how public keys of group members can be handled and made available to group members.
-Finally, {{join-ACE-framework}} overviews how the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}} can be possibly used to support such a join process.
+It is RECOMMENDED that the join process adopts the approach described in {{I-D.tiloca-ace-oscoap-joining}} and based on the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.

-## Join Process ## {#join-process}
+## Join Process (TO BE REMOVED) ## {#join-process}

 An endpoint requests to join a group by sending a confirmable CoAP POST request to the Group Manager responsible for that group.
 This join request can reflect the format of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
 Besides, it can be addressed to a CoAP resource associated to that group and carries the following information.